saurav1207/saurav1207/README.md

 ### Projects

-- **Doc-Xpert**: - It is a user-friendly web app designed to simplify the process of scheduling doctor appointments.
-It offers unique features such as diagnosis assistance and seamless integration with government healthcare programs, ensuring accessible and effective healthcare for all patients. &nbsp; [Try it here](https://doctor-patient-appointment-app.onrender.com)
+- **[Doc-Xpert](https://doctor-patient-appointment-app.onrender.com)** :- It is a user-friendly web app designed to simplify the process of scheduling doctor appointments.
+It offers unique features such as diagnosis assistance and seamless integration with government healthcare programs, ensuring accessible and effective healthcare for all patients.

-- **E-Shiksha**: - It is an educational platform with a user-friendly interface that centralizes curated topic-wise YouTube videos, making learning more efficient by reducing search time of student.
-It enhances the overall educational experience by providing easy access to high-quality educational content. &nbsp; [Try it here](https://saurav1207-eshiksha.netlify.app)
+- **[E-Shiksha](https://saurav1207-eshiksha.netlify.app)** :- It is an educational platform with a user-friendly interface that centralizes curated topic-wise YouTube videos, making learning more efficient by reducing search time of student.
+It enhances the overall educational experience by providing easy access to high-quality educational content.

-- **GitHub User Search**: - It is a user-friendly web tool designed to help user to find GitHub profiles by username.
-It provides users with a comprehensive view of a GitHub user's activity, including their repositories, commits, pull requests, and more, making it easier to explore and connect with other developers on the platform. &nbsp; [Try it here](https://saurav1207-github-user-search.netlify.app/)
+- **[GitHub User Search](https://saurav1207-github-user-search.netlify.app/)** :- It is a user-friendly web tool designed to help user to find GitHub profiles by username.
+It provides users with a comprehensive view of a GitHub user's activity, including their repositories, commits, pull requests, and more, making it easier to explore and connect with other developers on the platform.

 ### 📊 GitHub Stats